thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/program_listing_file_necsim_Landscape.h.rst.txt

        unsigned long historical_fine_max;
        // the maximum value on the historical coarse map file unsigned long historical_coarse_max;
-       // if true, dispersal is possible from anywhere, only the fine map spatial structure is preserved string landscape_type;
+       // the landscape structure type
+       string landscape_type;
+       // true if the landscapes boundaries are infinite bool infinite_boundaries;
        string NextMap;
        // If this is false, there is no coarse map defined, so ignore the boundaries. bool has_coarse;